Dylan-Grinboju/spiderheck_stats_mod/README.md

 # Stats Mod for Spider Heck

-A simple statistics tracking mod for Spider Heck that monitors player performance and game events.
+A simple statistics tracking mod for Spiderheck that monitors player performance and game events.

 ## Features